DipikaNinja/Cognifyz-Power-BI-Internship/README.md

 # Cognifyz-Power-BI-Internship
-In this GitHub repository we discuss about tasks that involve in Cognifyz power BI internship.
+In the GitHub repository we will  discuss about tasks that involve in Cognifyz power BI internship.